denismr/One-class-Quantification/README.md

 # One Class Quantification

-Supplementary material for the paper.
+Supplemental material for the paper.
 Download link coming soon.

 ## IMPORTANT NOTES